 I’ve recently had the pleasure of chatting to Charlie Read, an incredibly talented photographer who takes wonderful iPhone street photos.
 With a background in visual arts, he captures stunning light and powerful compositions that tell compelling stories of a particular moment in time.
-In this interview you’ll learn more about Charlie, and how he shoots such amazing photos with his iPhone.
+In this interview, you’ll learn more about Charlie, and how he shoots such creative iPhone street photography.

 Tell us a little bit about yourself.